Small Business Debt Relief

 Get Business Debt Relief through Attorney Negotiated Debt Settlement

 Accumulating debt in the beginning can be fatal for a small business.
 And falling too far into debt can accrue insurmountable interest.
-Instead of letting your debt destroy your small business or declaring bankruptcy, let the lawyers at McCarthy Law guide you through the debt settlement process.
+Instead of letting your debt destroy your small business or declaring bankruptcy, let the lawyers at McCarthy Law guide you through avoiding bankruptcy with the debt settlement process.

 You want to avoid bankruptcy, if at all possible.
 Declaring bankruptcy destroys your credit and will make it very difficult to get a business loan in the future.
 The good news is there are several other small business debt relief options that can free you from debt and keep your small business running.

 Eliminating California small business debt is the key to financial freedom.
 The lawyers at McCarthy Law negotiate for large reductions in small business debt, including large reductions in principal.
 By negotiating down the debt to a manageable amount, we help clients settle and eliminate the debt in as few as 6 to 36 months, without the need for bankruptcy.

 You need to make sure you have an experienced professional’s help with this process.
 Many debt relief companies claim that they can rid you of your debt, but are unable to follow through.
 Having a licensed attorney on your side ensures that you will get the best deal possible and you will not be taken advantage of by creditors.
 Attorneys are obligated to keep your dealings confidential.
 This is important when dealing with small business debt because you do not want rumors of debt problems ruining your company’s reputation.

 An Attorney Negotiated Business Debt Settlement Can Help you Move Forward